Modification of a Lie-algebra-based approach and its application to asymptotic symmetries on a Killing horizon: Review on a Lie algebra based approach

 In Step~2 of the above algorithmic protocol, Eq.~\eqref{eq_non-triviality_background} plays a role of a guiding principle to find non-trivial charges.
 In addition, Eq.~\eqref{eq_integrability_background} in Step~3 helps to reduce useless calculations on the charges which turn out not to be integrable.
 An advantage of the above algorithmic protocol is the fact that calculations in Steps~2 and 3 can be done by using only the background metric $\bar{g}_{\mu\nu}$.
-In fact, a new symmetry on Rindler horizon is found in Ref.~\cite{tomitsuka2021} by using this protocol.
+By using this protocol, we have found a new class of symmetries on a Rindler horizon in Ref.~\cite{tomitsuka2021}, which generates position dependent dilatations in time and in the direction perpendicular to the horizon.
+We have termed such a transformation superdilatation.
 However, there still remain the following hard tasks: In Step~4, it is required to identify all diffeomorphisms generated by vector fields in $\mathcal{A}$ to obtain $\mathcal{S}$, which is usually difficult.
 Only after this step is completed, the integrability condition can be checked for all metrics in $\mathcal{S}$ in Step~5.

 To overcome this issue, in the next section, we propose a sufficient condition for the charges to be integrable, which can be checked at the background metric $\bar{g}_{\mu\nu}$.
 It enables us to find an algebra $\mathcal{A}$ yielding non-trivial and integrable charges without explicitly calculating diffeomorphisms generated by $\mathcal{A}$ or the metrics in $\mathcal{S}$.
 This is a key advantage of the new approach in this article.
 To calculate the charges explicitly, we still need to identify $\mathcal{A}$ and $\mathcal{S}$.
 However, since the sufficient condition ensures that the charges are integrable, there is no possibility that the efforts in calculating $\mathcal{A}$ and $\mathcal{S}$ are wasted.